babaksoft/LangCoach/README.md

 ## Story 5 : As a learner, I want to start a quiz with flexible options, so that I can assess my reading and writing skill

+## Story 6 : As a tool admin, I want to define topic-based words in bulk mode by importing from a CSV, so that I can quickly augment progressive dictionary

+## Story 7 : As a learner, I want to quickly lookup a specific verb conjugation, so that I can review and use correct forms in my writing or speaking activities

+## Story 8 : As a tool admin, I want to easily backup tool databases to a cloud provider, so that I can recover from possible data loss and/or corruption

 # Starting with one language (French)
 This learning tool initially supports only the French language.
 It can be later enhanced to support several languages.